- Overview

 You can forward application logs to external tools, such as Splunk, using the OpenTelemetry Collector.
 For details on how to install and use the OpenTelemetry Collector, refer to the official documentation of the tool provider (such as Splunk official documentation).

-This method refers to forwading logs from infrastructure and application pods.
-For saving robot logs, please refer to Saving robot logs to Elasticsearch.
+This method refers to forwarding logs from infrastructure and application pods.
+For saving robot logs, refer to Saving robot logs to Elasticsearch.

 For details on how to forward logs to Splunk in versions prior to Automation Suite 2023.10.7, see the How to section.